stevana/stateful-pbt-with-fakes/README-unprocessed.md

 perhaps the most controversial point that John makes.

-If we try to see it from John's perspective, how else would an academic get funding to work on tooling (which typically isn't reconginised as doing research), or feedback from industry?
+If we try to see it from John's perspective, how else would an academic get funding to work on tooling (which typically isn't recognised as doing research), or feedback from industry?
 Surely, one cannot expect research funding agencies to pay for this?

-On the other hand one could ask why there isn't a requirement that published research should be reproducable using open source tools (or at least tools that are freely available to the public and other researchers)?
+On the other hand one could ask why there isn't a requirement that published research should be reproducible using open source tools (or at least tools that are freely available to the public and other researchers)?

-Trying to replicate the results from the Quviq QuickCheck papers (from 2006 and onwards) without buying a Quviq QuickCheck license, is almost impossible without a lot of reverse engineering work.
+Trying to replicate the results from the Quviq QuickCheck papers (from 2006 and onward) without buying a Quviq QuickCheck license, is almost impossible without a lot of reverse engineering work.

 I suppose one could argue that one could have built a business around an open